Hedgehog Foraging Haven

 Loss of foraging areas has a significant impact on hedgehog populations.
 Hedgehogs rely on these areas to find food, such as insects and small invertebrates.

-See also How Do Hedgehogs Adapt To Changing Environments?
+See also How To Discourage Hedgehog Predators?

 When foraging areas are lost due to habitat destruction or fragmentation, hedgehogs struggle to find enough food to survive and reproduce.